tier4/caret_doc/docs/visualization/visualization_api/message_flow.md

 # Message flow

-To grasp the system behavior, it is important to check the message flow.
+To grasp the system behavior, it is useful to check the message flow.
-The function `message_flow()` can visualizes the latency of the target path and you can confirm which input message is used for the output message.
+The function `message_flow()` can visualizes message dependencies from path-input to path-output.
+You can confirm latency of the target path.

 ```python
 from caret_analyze.plot import message_flow